snaptortoise/gravity-forms-minmax/README.md

 ## Description

-Doing complex calculations in Gravity Forms can be a chore, but this plugin can make it slightly easier.
 This WordPress plugin adds `MIN()` and `MAX()` functions for Gravity Forms number fields calculations.
-It can be used to determine the highest or lowest value between any number of passed arguments, including merge tags.
+It can be used to determine the highest or lowest value from any number of passed arguments, including merge tags.

 ## Examples